 You want search engines to find your business so you need to use keywords and phrases to maximum effect.
 But you don’t want your SEO to come at the price of customer engagement.
 After all, Google ain’t buying what you’re selling.

-Your SEO efforts still need to entice and intrigue online customers and, most importantly, they need to convert.
-When you’re writing meta tags, you’ve got to do all that in 160 characters or fewer.
+Your SEO efforts need to entice and intrigue online customers and then, most importantly, you need to convert.

 What are meta tags?

-As a creator of online content you only really need to concern yourself with a few of these.
+There are quite a few meta tags but as a creator of online content, you only need to concern yourself with a few of them.

-So pretty important, right?
-Oh, and you only have 60-70 characters.
+So important, right?
+Oh, and you only have 50-60 characters.